microsoft/fluentui/packages/web-components/src/label/README.md

 ## **Engineering Spec**

-Due to the cost of associating elements across the shadow DOM boundary the `fluent-label` will not have access to the element it is intended to reference.
+Due to the infeasibility of associating elements across the shadow DOM boundary the `fluent-label` will not have access to the element it is intended to reference.
 For this reason the `fluent-label` is for visual purposes only.

 The fluent-label has several visual font size (small, medium, large) and font weight(regular, semibold) options.
 The fluent-label also provides appearances for required and disabled states.